 People will work 8 hours a day for a job they like, 12 hours a day for a boss they like and 20 hours a day for a vision they buy into. -John Assaraf

 Create a great vision and allow people to help you with their strengths.

-Share in the success, either by payment, partnering, bartering, deferring payment or trading products and services because people have a desire for purpose and meaning in their life.
+Share in the success, either by payment, partnering, bartering, deferring payment, or trading products and services because people have a desire for purpose and meaning in their lives.

 How do millionaires and billionaires think?

 They think about how they can do what they love, how they can do what they play at and how can they get other people to help them with their vision.

 The millionaire spirit is the essence of what it means to create wealth as this endeavor is an inner game.